ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

        ![Enhanced Key Usage](images/cert-enhanced-key-usage.png "Enhanced Key Usage")

+{NOTE: }

-Certificates created during setup using Let's Encrypt are already provided with these properties and OIDs.
+* Certificates created during setup using [Let's Encrypt](../../../server/security/authentication/lets-encrypt-certificates) are already provided with the above fields and OIDs.
-User-created certificates must be provided with them for RavenDB to accept and be able to use them.
+* User-created certificates must be provided with these properties for RavenDB to accept and be able to use them.

+{NOTE/}

 ---